Microsoft: SolarWinds hackers target 150 orgs with phishing

 The effort targeted about 3,000 email accounts at more than 150 different organizations, at least a quarter of them involved in international development, humanitarian and human rights work, Microsoft Vice President Tom Burt said in a blog post late Thursday.

-It did not say what portion of the attempts may have led to successful intrusions.
+It did not say what portion of the attempts may have led to successful intrusions but said many of those targeting Microsoft customers were blocked automatically.
+"We're also in the process of notifying all of our customers who have been targeted," Burt said.

 The cybersecurity firm Volexity, which also tracked the campaign but has less visibility into email systems than Microsoft , said in a post that relatively low detection rates of the phishing emails suggest the attacker was "likely having some success in breaching targets."